micmejia/bible-dump/NKJV/Matthew/Matt 2.md

 'But you, Bethlehem, _in_ the land of Judah, Are not the least among the rulers of Judah; For out of you shall come a Ruler Who will shepherd My people Israel.' "

 ###### 7
-Then Herod, when he had secretly called the [^b]wise men, determined from them what time the star appeared.
+Then Herod, when he had secretly called the wise men, determined from them what time the star appeared.

 ###### 8
 And he sent them to Bethlehem and said, "Go and search carefully for the young Child, and when you have found _Him,_ bring back word to me, that I may come and worship Him also."